 Post Published On:

-Data Security – at the centre of business continuity
+Data Security – at the center of business continuity

-With the widespread use of internet and the ease with which information can be accessed in today’s world, data security is the primary concern of technology leaders.
+With the widespread use of the internet and the ease with which information can be accessed in today’s world, data security is the primary concern of technology leaders.
 Unauthorized access to data can lead to data breaches, which could be devastating for companies and individuals.
-Service discontinuity because of a system breach has the potential to severely and irrevocable disrupt business in the form of financial and reputational damage.
-Therefore, the growing need for companies and individuals alike to implement data security through various measures.
-Data encryption, hashing and tokenization being the frontrunners in this vertical.
+Service discontinuity because of a system breach has the potential to severely and irrevocably disrupt business in the form of financial and reputational damage.
+Therefore, the a growing need for companies and individuals alike to implement data security through various measures.
+Data encryption, hashing, and tokenization being the frontrunners in this vertical.